brianadams2337/containerstore-demo/.changeset/selfish-apricots-cheer.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Promotions] Store the height of the bottom banner using a new `usePromotionBanner` composable instead of storing the entire element as a reference.
-The reasoning behind this change is to facilitate the gap calculation between the floating container and the bottom promotion banner.
-The previous implementation required re-rendering the bottom promotions layout to reset the bottom promotion banner as a dynamic reference, which also recalculated the height.
-This approach was suboptimal for several reasons, including unnecessary layout re-rendering for each promotion change and duplicated category API calls within the "Show deals" button due to `KeepAlive` not functioning properly.
+[Promotions] Refactored the handling of the bottom promotion banner height to improve performance and address several issues.
+Previously, the entire banner element was stored as a reference, leading to unnecessary layout re-renders and duplicated category API calls within the "Show deals" button triggered overlay due to `KeepAlive` issues.
+The implementation now uses a new `usePromotionBanner` composable to store only the banner's height.
+This simplifies gap calculations between the floating container and the banner, eliminates redundant re-renders, and resolves the API call duplication.